7 Great Ideas For Repurposing Your Old T-ShirtsBy ShirtSpace | Sep 05, 2019 | Updated Jan 09, 2024

 5% ends up as waste

-Instead, you can repurpose old t-shirts into brand new items.
-Many of the clothes we wear end up as forgotten or are thrown out much too early when they likely have plenty of life in them yet.
-They may not be the right fit for you anymore or they may be too faded but they’ll work just fine when you snip, cut, and weave your way through a few DIY projects.
+Instead, you can repurpose old t-shirts into brand-new items.
+Many of the clothes we wear end up as forgotten or are thrown out much too early when they likely have plenty of life left in them.
+They may not be the right fit for you anymore, or they may be too faded, but they’ll work just fine when you snip, cut, and weave your way through a few DIY projects.

 For the home DIYer who also wants to make a difference, this trend is good news.
-Now more than ever, there are tons of ways for you to decrease your PCTW footprint and upcycle all those old shirts in your closet.
+Now more than ever, there are tons of ways for you to decrease your PCTW (Post-Consumer Textile Waste, recycling) footprint and upcycle all those old shirts in your closet.

 You’ll end up with a completely customized, quirky, and colorful finished product.
 Ready to learn how?